amonsoes/frcw/README.md

 # FastRCW

 This repository holds the code for the paper "Towards JPEG-compression invariance for adversarial optimization".
-It contains commands to replicate all experiments and the survey results.
+It contains commands to replicate all experiments.

 <br />